jorge-correia/linux/Documentation/admin-guide/sysctl/kernel.rst

 compilation sees a 1% slowdown, other systems and workloads may vary.

 = ====================================================================
-0 Kernel stack erasing is disabled, KSTACK_ERASE_METRICS are not updated.
+0 Kernel stack erasing is disabled, STACKLEAK_METRICS are not updated.
 1 Kernel stack erasing is enabled (default), it is performed before returning to the userspace at the end of syscalls.
 = ====================================================================